Particular/docs.particular.net/samples/pipeline/masstransit-messages/sample.md

 snippet: MassTransitEvent

-It is also not desirable to take a message assembly containing messages published by MassTransit and force it to take a dependency on NServiceBus.
+It is also not recommended to take a message assembly containing messages published by MassTransit and force it to take a dependency on NServiceBus.
 Instead, [message conventions](/nservicebus/messaging/conventions.md) can be defined to identify messages by other means, such as by namespace:

 snippet: Conventions

 ### MassTransit ingest behavior

-With NServiceBus set up to use RabbitMQ, serialize with JSON, and recognize MassTransit message classes as messages, a [pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) manipulates the RabbitMQ message before it is deserialized, morphing its shape into the shape of an NServiceBus message.
+With NServiceBus set up to use RabbitMQ, serialize with JSON, and recognize MassTransit message classes as messages, a [pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) manipulates the RabbitMQ message before it is deserialized, transforming it into the shape of an NServiceBus message.

 This code snippet is lengthy, and is designed to translate many optional data elements into the NServiceBus message headers by manipulating JSON.NET primitives.
 Many solutions will not require this level of detail, because NServiceBus only requires the **NServiceBus.MessageId** and **NServiceBus.EnclosedMessageTypes** headers in order to successfully process a message.